0ur-hero/write-site/_pages/home.md

 intro:
   - excerpt: 'a little about me'

+{: .notice--warning}
-This website is under construction{: .notice--warning}
+This website is under construction

 # features
 feature_row2: